-Although the cheapest wine storage areas (like those found in closets or nooks under the stairs) might cost as little as a few hundred or few thousand, a typical wine cellar remodel costs around $40,000.
-For a very large, whole-basement wine cellar, the cost may be as much as $100,000 or $200,000.
-Per square foot, a wine cellar installation typically costs between $300 and $600 per square foot.
+Although the cheapest wine storage areas (like those found in closets or nooks under the stairs) might cost as little as a few hundred or few thousand, a typical small wine cellar remodel costs around $40,000.
+For a very large, whole-basement wine cellar or Italian style wine cellar, the cost may be as much as $100,000 or $200,000.
+A wine cellar installation typically costs between $300 and $600 per square foot.

 There are many factors that influence the cost of wine cellar installation.
 Knowing how to control costs can help you make a wine cellar installation a reality.